 The main product of the project will be an AC/HP Tester/Evaluator.
 During a test of a commercial FDD method (e.g., an algorithm embedded in a heat pump's control unit), the AC/HP Tester/Evaluator will output a set of heat pump parameters that potentially could be used by the FDD module and, based on these parameters, the module will make a diagnosis regarding the "health" of the heat pump system.
 Calculation of the "energetic" metric will include weather data to weight the robustness of the FDD device's diagnostic capabilities over an entire year.

-Starting in FY2015 and going into FY2016, the project initiated an extensive laboratory test program to study in more detail responses of different systems to common single and multiple simultaneous faults.
+We are undertaking an extensive laboratory test program to study in more detail responses of different systems to common single and multiple simultaneous faults.
 Following the completion of tests on a low-efficiency unit, a high-efficiency heat pump will be tested according to the same test matrix.
 The data collected on different systems will be used in developing a protocol for evaluating embedded FDD algorithms.
-In FY2016 we will also analyze the merits of using the inverse modelling technique (used in Tester/Evaluator Module) versus data correlations to predict no-fault and faulty system parameters and will explore different concepts for testing FDD methods embedded in specific ACs and HPs.

-In January of 2012, ASHRAE Standard Project Committee 207P "Laboratory Method of Test of Fault Detection and Diagnostics Applied to Commercial Air-Cooled Packaged Systems" was formed to promote FDD.
+January of 2012, ASHRAE Standard Project Committee 207P “Laboratory Method of Test of Fault Detection and Diagnostics Applied to Commercial Air-Cooled Packaged Systems” was formed.
 This committee has directly used concepts and software developed in Task 2 to formulate test methods for different types of faults.
 NIST personnel have actively supported the work of this committee by chairing a sub-committee on airflow faults and contributing to the development of standardized definitions of faults.
-It is anticipated that a draft standard will be released for public comments in FY2016.
+NIST personnel will participate in the work of this committee leading to a release of a draft standard for public comments.